 The tendency of house cats to seek high sleeping spots mirrors the elevated sleeping preferences of their feral cousins, who choose height for safety and territorial surveillance.
 Even our pampered pets retain these deep-seated preferences for secure, elevated resting spots.

 Indoor cats’ fascination with small, enclosed spaces like boxes and baskets reflects the same instincts that drive feral cats to seek protected sleeping areas.
-Understanding this connection can help pet owners create more appealing sleeping arrangements for their house cats.

 The multiple sleeping spot phenomenon observed in indoor cats also mirrors feral cat behavior.
 Just as outdoor cats maintain several sleeping options for different weather conditions and threat levels, house cats often rotate between multiple favorite spots based on factors like temperature, household activity, and personal mood.